BlazejBatko/RPM-meter-arduino/README.md

 Code wrote in C++ using Arduino IDE software

 ## Parts used
--neodyimium magnet
+- neodyimium magnet
--Arduino Uno
+- Arduino Uno
--LED + resistor 220 Ohm
+- LED + resistor 220 Ohm
--Hall-Effect Sensor - a3144
+- Hall-Effect Sensor - a3144
--resistor 10 k
+- resistor 10 k
--Wires
+- Wires
--Breadboard
+- Breadboard
--LCD 1602
+- LCD 1602

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.